 When to Contact a Medical Professional

-Call your health care provider if you develop a lump on your body, whether or not it is painful and throbbing.
+Call your provider if you develop a lump on your body, whether or not it is painful and throbbing.

 Controlling high blood pressure may help prevent some aneurysms.
 Follow a healthy diet, get regular exercise, and keep your cholesterol at a healthy level to also help prevent aneurysms or their complications.